DISCOVERING AND DEVELOPING

-Sir Peter Lachmann first identified a key regulator that helps keep the complement system in check.
+The late Sir Peter Lachmann first identified a key regulator that helps keep the complement system in check.
 It is a protein called Complement Factor I, or CFI.

 Our theory is that the CFI protein created can then naturally dampen, or slow down, the overactivity of the complement system and preserve a person’s eyesight.